 Guideline Statement 19

-In the patient who selects artificial urinary sphincter, a single cuff perineal approach is preferred.
+In patients who select artificial urinary sphincter, clinicians should preferentially utilize a single cuff perineal approach.
 (Moderate Recommendation; Evidence Level: Grade C)

 Discussion